 - Place the schematic file in your plugins folder>FastAsyncWorldEdit>schematics (if there is no such folder – create it)

 - Go in-game and type [//schematic load (name of the schematic)]

 Tip: Always when possible try to use //paste -a instead of //paste.
-If build doesn’t show up after pasting try to do //undo and fly 50 blocks up and do //paste -a again… in case the build is pasted below you in the ground.
+If build doesn’t show up after pasting do //undo and fly 50 blocks up and do //paste -a again… in case the build is pasted below you in the ground.

-If your server cannot quit handle the //paste -a command and crashes you can limit how many blocks are being calculated by the server and paste the schematic slowly piece by piece.
+//fast is FAWE/WorldEdit command, you need to have one of these plugins on your server in order to use the command.
+This command is used if your server cannot quite handle the //paste -a command and crashes but is still able to load the schematic file with //schematic load.
+In this case, you can limit how many blocks are being calculated by the server and paste the schematic slowly piece by piece.

 - Type in //fast into the chat.

 - After that: //limit 100000 (this will limit how many blocks will be handled by the server the next time you will run //paste -a command).